kieren-mcgill/rugby-score-card/README.md

 # rugby-score-card
- A simple scoreboard for rugby
+ A simple scoreboard for rugby made using vanilla Javascript